wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Money Fixer - ESPless](https://www.nexusmods.com/newvegas/mods/71614) - Scripted replacement for when the wrong money item types are used in mods.

 [Mostly Fixed FaceGen Tints(NV or TTW)](https://www.nexusmods.com/newvegas/mods/71577) - Fixes vanilla FaceGen tints.
+- The plugin will be crossed out in your plugin list.
+This is normal and occurs because the mod only loads BSAs.

 [MZ Holding Cells Fog Clip Distance Fix](https://www.nexusmods.com/newvegas/mods/77022) - The fog clip distance for the holding cells in TTW's Mothership Zeta is low enough that it's clearly visible in the first area.
 This fixes it.